 women, and thus they only represent a tiny proportion of all the executions

 carried out in this period.
-Initially most hangings were carried out in Virginia, Massachusetts and Connecticut, as these were the first areas colonized and
+Initially most hangings were carried out in Virginia, Massachusetts and Connecticut, as these

-never executed a woman.
+punishment by hanging.
+Some states never executed a woman.